HomeBlog

 The IRS establishes the so-called standard mileage rate or the amount you can deduct from every business mile driven every year.

-The reimbursement you offer to your employees can be higher, but you'll be able to claim only up to 65.5 cents per mile.
+You can reimburse your employees more, but you can claim only up to 67 cents per mile.

-This method is pretty straightforward - you multiply the number of business miles by 65.5 cents, and that's the amount of your tax-writeoff.
+This method is pretty straightforward - you multiply the number of business miles by 67 cents, and that’s the amount of your tax write-off.

 If you opt for the standard mileage rate method, you need to substantiate your claims by providing the exact date, mileage, and business purpose, and that's why an app like Timeero is the best way to track mileage for work.